d4rkr00t/evo/README.md

   - [x] Check if node_modules folder exists
   - [x] Link packages
   - [ ] Link dev dependencies
+- [x] Build stats
-- [ ] Improve project state cache by storing a list of WS
+- [ ] REFACTOR: Get rid of runner and project in favour of context
 - [ ] Rebuild affected by a rule change
 - [ ] Per rule inputs config (?)
 - [ ] Proper dependency tracking for deciding when ws is updated